ury-erp/pos/FEATURES.md

 - Search bar to quickly locate specific menu items, enhancing speed and accuracy during busy periods.

+- Toggle visibility of menu item image based on "View Item Image" checkbox in POS profile.

 - Menu filtering with Button All - Display all menu item.
 Priority - displays only prioritized items.

 - Menus are presented in a card format which includes the menu name, selected quantity of the item , and +/- buttons for adjusting quantities.